 “Is Sync Dead?”: A Reality Check from the California Copyright Conference

-While the provocative title of a recent California Copyright Conference panel has caused quite a stir, the market reality is far more nuanced.
-We are witnessing the end of the "Jackpot" model in favor of an explosion in micro-sync and international long-tail revenue.
-This article analyzes a paradigm shift where the catalog is no longer just king, it has become a global revenue infrastructure.
+While the provocative title of a recent California Copyright Conference panel has caused significant ripples across the industry, the market reality demands a more nuanced analysis.
+We are witnessing the end of the “Jackpot” model in favor of an explosion in micro-sync and the international long-tail.
+This article deciphers a paradigm shift where the catalog is no longer just king, it has become a global revenue infrastructure.

 Klem Loden